mohanad1-maker/StealthAPCDispatcher/README.md

-# Stealth APC Dispatcher - A stealthy alternative for thread creation on Windows (C++)
+# Stealth APC Dispatcher - A stealthy alternative to threads for tasking functions (Windows, C++)

 The `ApcExecutor` class schedules functions to be executed via user APC by using direct syscalls within an encrypted shellcode.
 Perfect for stealth operations in red-teams, anti-cheat, cheats, etc.

 ## How it works